Slow Cooker Beef Cheeks

 What to do with Leftovers

-One of the best parts of this dish is the leftovers are great the next day for lunch or dinner.
+One of the best parts of this dish is that the leftovers are great the next day for lunch or dinner.
 Simply reheat any leftovers in the microwave or oven.
 You should avoid heating leftovers in the slow cooker as it doesn’t heat the food fast enough.

 The leftovers will keep nicely in the refrigerator for a few days.
 Alternatively, you can freeze the leftovers and keep them for up to roughly six months.